-- b.
 Apportionment of Net Income: Net income equals gross income, as defined in the Internal Revenue Code, minus any deductions for which a corporation qualifies.
 The amount of a corporation's total net income that is taxable in Connecticut is calculated by a process called apportionment.
 This process compares the amount of income that is derived from the corporation's business activities carried on in-state versus the amount derived from business carried on everywhere.
 The resulting fraction is multiplied by the corporation's total net income to determine the portion that is subject to tax in this state.
-The statutes provide specific rules indicating how corporations in different economic sectors are required to apportion their income. - 1.
-Three factor apportionment: Corporations that derive their income from the sale or use of tangible personal or real property use a 3-factor formula for determining taxable net income in Connecticut.
+The statutes provide specific rules indicating how corporations in different economic sectors are required to apportion their income.

+- 1. Three factor apportionment: Through the 2015 income year, corporations that derive their income from the sale or use of tangible personal or real property use a 3-factor formula for determining taxable net income in Connecticut.
 The 3 factors are: (1) sales (which is double weighted), (2) payroll and (3) property (CGS Sec.
-12-218(c)). - 2.
-One factor apportionment: A one-factor formula is used for the following business sectors: - a.
+12-218(c), PA 15-1 DSS). - 2.
+One factor apportionment: Beginning with the 2016 income year, most corporations will determine their net income based only on unweighted ("single factor") sales (PA 15-1 DSS).
+Through the 2015 income year, a one-factor formula is used for the following business sectors: - a.
 Sales of services apportionment is based on gross receipts assignable to the state.
 CGS Sec.
 12-218(b) - b.
-Bus companies that transport passengers and motor carriers that transport property for hire apportionment is based on the relative number of miles driven in state.
+Bus companies that transport passengers and motor carriers that transport property for hire - apportionment is based on the relative number of miles driven in state.
 CGS Secs.
 12-218(d) & 12-218(e) - c.
 Management, distribution or administrative services provided to or on behalf of a regulated investment company (mutual fund) apportionment is based on the proportion of shares in the fund owned by shareholders domiciled in Connecticut.
 CGS Sec.
 12-218(f) - d.
 Securities brokerage service companies apportionment is based on the proportion of commissions and margin interest paid to accounts owned by clients domiciled in Connecticut.
 CGS Sec.
+12-218(g)

-12-218(g) - e.
+- e.
 Banks that issue credit cards and regularly engage in credit card activities apportionment is based on the proportion of receipts derived from credit card holders located within Connecticut.
 CGS Sec.
 12-218(j) - f.
 Manufacturers and broadcasters apportionment is based on gross receipts assignable to the state.
 CGS Secs.
 12-218(k) & (l) - g.
 Financial service companies apportionment is based on total receipts assignable to the state (CGS Sec.
 12-218b(b)(1)).
 PA 98-110 excludes financial services companies from using the capital base to calculate their tax liability or paying the minimum tax. - 2.
 Capital Base: Liability under this base tax is calculated by multiplying: (1) the average value of issued and outstanding capital stock and surplus reserves, and (2) the tax rate of .0031% (3.1 mills) plus any surcharge applicable in that income year (CGS Sec.
 12-219(a)(1)).
 This amount may be further reduced by subtracting any tax credits that a corporation is eligible to claim.
-The maximum tax liability under the capital base is \$1.0 million (CGS Sec.
+The maximum tax liability under the capital base is \$1 million (CGS Sec.
 12-219(a)(1)(C)).